 In the next section, we answer some of your common concerns about sweating during pregnancy.

 1. Is sweating an early symptom of pregnancy?

 Sweating could be one of the common and early symptoms of pregnancy.
 Fluctuation in the hormones and increased metabolism may increase your body’s temperature, resulting in sweating.

 2. Are night sweats dangerous during pregnancy?

-No. Generally night sweats are not dangerous, although they might disturb your sleep.
+Generally, night sweats are not considered to be dangerous, although they might disturb your sleep.
 But when you have symptoms such as itching, rashes or fever along with sweating, then you may report this to the doctor.

 3. How long do pregnancy night sweats last?

-The duration of night sweats during pregnancy varies based on your medical history and other causes that trigger excessive perspiration during pregnancy.
-Usually, you’ll notice it in the first and last stage of pregnancy, but sometimes it continues for some time after childbirth too.
+The duration of night sweats during pregnancy varies based on your medical history and other causes that could trigger excessive perspiration during pregnancy.
+You might notice it in the first and last stages of pregnancy, but sometimes it may continue after childbirth too.